amantumalaikatihi/Hostinger/README.md

 ## 20% Off Hostinger Coupon Code for All Hosting Plans

 The [Hostinger 20% off coupon code](https://www.hostinger.com/in?REFERRALCODE=OFFER20APPLY) is one of the most popular ways to get extra savings on already discounted hosting plans, especially for new users who choose a plan of 12 months or longer.
-While Hostinger already offers up to 60%–75% automatic discount at checkout, this additional 20% refferal offer can further reduce your final price on shared hosting, WordPress hosting, VPS, Agency, and cloud plans.
+While Hostinger already offers up to 70%–80% automatic discount at checkout, this additional 20% referral offer can further reduce your final price on shared hosting, WordPress hosting, VPS, Agency, and cloud plans.
 This discount is applied automatically via a special link at checkout, making it extremely easy for beginners to save more without any complicated steps.

 ## Hostinger Web Hosting Coupon Code (20% Off)
 Get [Hostinger Premium Web Hosting Coupon Code to unlock up to 75% off on hosting plans plus an extra 20% discount](https://www.hostinger.com/in?REFERRALCODE=OFFER20APPLY) automatically applied at checkout for new users, bringing the effective price down to around ₹119 per month, while also getting premium features like a free domain for 1 year, free SSL certificate, support for multiple websites, weekly or daily backups depending on the plan, and 24/7 live chat support, making it one of the most affordable and value-packed web hosting solutions in India for beginners, bloggers, and growing online businesses.